 #3: Create a striking visual presence.

-You don’t need to spend a fortune on your trade booth, but it does need to be visually attractive.
+You don’t need to spend a fortune on your trade booth.
+However, your visual impact productions need to stand apart from the competition.
 The more you can do to catch the eyes of others, the better, as they will naturally wander over to you if your booth stands out from the mass of others.
-So, include banners and other types of eye-catching signage.
-If you can afford it, include interactive touch screens too.
+So, include banners and interactive touch screens for eye-catching displays.
 Lighting is also important, so make sure your booth is brightly lit, perhaps with your branded colors.